-Inquiries concerning these policies may be referred to Valerie O. Hayes, Special Adviser to the Provost and Director of the Office for Equal Opportunity Programs, 104 William L. Harkness Hall, 203.432.0849.
+Inquiries concerning these policies may be referred to the Office for Equal Opportunity Programs, 104 William L. Harkness Hall, 203.432.0849.

 In accordance with both federal and state law, the University maintains information concerning current security policies and procedures and prepares an annual crime report concerning crimes committed within the geographical limits of the University.
 Upon request to the Office of the Secretary of the University, PO Box 208230, New Haven CT 06520-8230, 203.432.2310, the University will provide such information to any applicant for admission.